Fisher-Schultz Lecture: Generic Machine Learning Inference on Heterogenous Treatment Effects in Randomized Experiments, with an Application to Immunization in India: Main Identification Results and Estimation Strategies

-The parameters $\delta_K$ and $\delta_1$ are identified because they are averages of variables that are directly observed.
-We can compare $\delta_K$ and $\delta_1$ to quantify differences between the most and least affected groups.
-We call this type of comparisons as classification analysis or CLAN.
+The parameters $\delta_1$ and $\delta_K$ are identified because they are averages of variables that are directly observed.
+The CLAN quantifies the differences between the most and least affected groups and singles out the covariates that are associated with the heterogeneity in the CATE.
+The CLAN can be extended to comparisons of features other than averages, such as variances, covariances or distributions.
+In the empirical analysis, we estimate the CLAN parameters by taking averages in $M$: